-While it isn’t known for certain, there is evidence that the origin of the Banshee can be placed in the early 8th century.
+There is strong evidence that the origin of the banshee was in the early 8th century.
 An Irish tradition of the time saw women lament the passing of a warrior or soldier with a mournful song.
-These women were reputedly given or offered alcohol as a method of payment.
-At this time the Irish Church considered this bartering system as contradictory in the eyes of God and that these women were punished for their activities by forever becoming Banshees.
-Another popular idea for the origins of the superstitious cry is a notion that the humble barn owl was responsible.
-Ireland wasn’t always the welcoming place that it is known for today.
-In ancient times, barn owls would often notice an invading force and alarm a defending army with a piercing screech and take flight.
+These women were reputedly given alcohol as a method of payment.
+At this time the Irish Church considered this bartering system as sinful in the eyes of God.
+These women were subsequently punished for their activities by forever becoming banshees.

-Sightings of a Banshee have been reported infrequently.
-Part of the legend of the Banshee does claim that if one is seen, or thinks it has been seen, then it will vanish inside a cloud of smoke or mist and the only evidence that it was ever there is the flapping of wings.
-As scary as the cry of the Banshee is said to be, the Irish do not strictly believe that a Banshee is ever actually responsible for a death that could follow shortly afterward.
-There are reports from the Middle Ages that a Banshee would actually serve to protect individuals that were pure or noble if death were to claim them.
+There were reports of infrequent sightings of a death messenger.
+Part of the legend claims that a banshee will vanish inside a cloud of smoke or mist if she believes anyone saw her.
+The only evidence that she was ever there is the sound of the flapping of wings.
+No matter how scary the cry of the banshee is, the Irish do not strictly believe that she is ever actually responsible for a death that would follow shortly afterward.
+There are reports from the Middle Ages that this Celtic creature would actually serve to protect pure and noble individuals if death were to claim them.

-Reports of Banshee sightings are still being made to this day.
-One reported sighting occurred in the early hours June 2014.
-What began as an apparent cat call in the middle of one night quickly developed into an apparent terrifying sighting of a Banshee.
-The sound metamorphosed into a shrill scream that seemed to be coming closer and closer.
-The witness involved investigated from within the relative safety of indoors and reported a woman standing out in the open, head back, screaming loudly enough to cause irritation to the ears of the witness.
-After several more minutes, a single police patrol car arrived on the scene but whatever was seen outside had disappeared.
-The attending police officers actually suggested the possibility of a Banshee sighting.
-On the same night, a death in the family of the sole witness was recorded.
+There are still reports of sightings to this day.
+One occurred in June of 2014.
+What began as an apparent catcall in the middle of the night quickly developed into an apparent terrifying sighting of a banshee.
+The sound metamorphosed into a shrill scream that seemed to be getting closer and closer.
+The witness involved investigated from within the relative safety of indoors and reported seeing a woman standing out in the open, head back, screaming loudly enough to cause irritation to the ears of the witness.
+After several more minutes, a single police patrol car arrived on the scene.
+But there was not anyone outside.
+The attending police officers actually suggested the possibility of a banshee sighting.
+On the same night, there was a death in the family of the sole witness.